yxuansu/PandaGPT/README.md

 * `--max_tgt_len`: The maximum length of training instances.
 * `--save_path`: The directory which saves the trained delta weights.
 This directory will be automatically created.

-and for 7B and 13B models should be set as 16, 2

-To train the model, please follow the instructions provided [here](./code/).